top of page

 ‘What follows makes the jaw drop and the head whirl.’
 The Times

-Davy & Kristin McGuire are multi-award winning mixed reality artists, internationally renowned for their innovative explorations in immersive art, storytelling and digital projections.
+Davy & Kristin McGuire, directors of Studio McGuire and associates of Ridley Scott Creative Group, are internationally renowned mixed-reality artists renowned for their immersive art, storytelling and digital projections.

 Their array of awards includes the Helpmann Award for Best Visual Theatre Production, Innovation of the Year at the Museum and Heritage Awards, the Samuel Beckett Theatre Award, the Japan Space Design Award, and the Ginza Association Division Excellence Award.